q3769/conseq4j/README.md

   JDK [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) to
   achieve sequential execution of related tasks.
 Unrelated tasks are executed at a concurrency upper-bounded by the backing thread pool size.
-Compared to the other conseq4j API style, this has the advantage of avoiding hash collision issues, and may be preferable for simpler cases that do not require the syntax/semantic richness that an `ExecutorService` executor has to offer.
+Compared to the other conseq4j API style, this has the advantage of avoiding hash collision related issues, and may be preferable for simple cases that do not require the syntax/semantic richness that an `ExecutorService` executor has to offer.
 - For simplicity, the thread pool facilitating this style's asynchronous execution is the default JDK [ForkJoinPool#commonPool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html#commonPool--)